ecmwf/metview-python/docs/api/icon/grib_to_geo.rst

     :type data: str

-    :param geopoints_format: Specifies which of two ``geopoints_format``s should be used for the output - either Traditional (6 columns including date, time and level) or XYV (just 3 columns - longitude, latitude and value).
+    :param geopoints_format: Specifies which of two ``geopoints_format``s should be used for the output - either "traditional" (6 columns including date, time and level) or XYV (just 3 columns - longitude, latitude and value).
 See `Geopoints <https://confluence.ecmwf.int/display/METV/Geopoints>`_ for details of these formats.
-    :type geopoints_format: str
+    :type geopoints_format: {"traditional", "x_y_v"}, default: "traditional"

     :param missing_data:
-    :type missing_data: str
+    :type missing_data: {"ignore", "include"}, default: "include"

     :rtype: None